owayss/blog/content/post/blog-setup/index.md

 ---

 ## Automating builds and deployments using Travis CI
 Travis CI is a continuos integration platform.
-It has an open source version `travis-ci.org` that integrates nicely with Github hosted code repositories.
+It has an open source version `travis-ci.org` that integrates nicely with GitHub hosted code repositories.
 We are going to use Travis CI mainly to do two things:

-* Automate builds: whenever a new commit is pushed to the `owayss/blog` repository on Github, we are going to trigger a new build of our Hugo site.
+* Automate builds: whenever a new commit is pushed to the `owayss/blog` repository on GitHub, we are going to trigger a new build of our Hugo site.
 * Automate deployments: if the build succeeds, we are going to have the Travis CI service deploy the content rendered by Hugo to our S3 bucket.

-To do that we would have to create travis-ci.org account, sync our public repositories from Github, and give Travis CI permission to the ones we want to work with.
+To do that we would have to create travis-ci.org account, sync our public repositories from GitHub, and give Travis CI permission to the ones we want to work with.
 Following the [docs](https://docs.travis-ci.com/user/getting-started/) this process is pretty straightforward.

 The next thing we need to do is add a `.travis.yml` file to our repository to tell Travis CI what to do.
 The one for this blog looks like this: